 It prepares you and your business for change too.
-Because even if you don’t face any major obstacles now you never know what’s around the corner.
+Because even if you are not facing any major obstacles now you never know what’s around the corner.

-I may have only touched on some of the strategies that work for me and some of my clients but perhaps they have sparked a few ideas of your own?
+I have only touched on a few of the strategies that work for me and some of my clients – perhaps they have sparked a few ideas of your own?

 I’ll leave you to make your own plans to slow down and work less in your simplified or streamlined business.
 Or maybe you have already put the plan into action?
 Either way I hope you get to spend more time on what matters to you!